CommonAccord/Site-My/Doc/Service/Sec/Confidential_Library.md

 Monitor.Ti=System Monitoring

-Monitor.sec={Supplier} agrees that the {Company} may, at any time, without further consent, access and monitor any usage by {Supplier} or {Supplier's Personnel} of any {Company} information, systems and resources, including without limitation: computers, computer software, electronic mail, online services, voicemail, facsimile machines, telephones and photocopiers.
+Monitor.sec={Supplier} agrees that the {Company} may, at any time, without further consent, access and monitor any usage by {Supplier} or {Supplier_Personnel} of any {Company} information, systems and resources, including without limitation: computers, computer software, electronic mail, online services, voicemail, facsimile machines, telephones and photocopiers.

 Monitor.=[Z/Sec/0]